Who We Are

 Matt Talbot started in 1992 when Mary Costello saw an unmet need in Lincoln and reached out to people experiencing homelessness by serving a meal on Saturday nights.
 The need was great so Mary, Ruth McKinstry and a few others reached out to their churches and found that more people wanted to help.
 Soon meals were served every day through faith- based, inclusive and completely volunteer efforts.
 Since that first meal in 1992 over 2.4 million meals have been served to those who hunger for food and a better life.

-In 1999, after assessing local needs and consulting with community leaders, the Board of Directors took a leap of faith and hired Susanne Blue to become the first Executive Director and expand services beyond meeting the basic need of nutrition.
+In 1999, after assessing local needs and consulting with community leaders, the Board of Directors hired Susanne Blue to become the first Executive Director and expand services beyond meeting the basic need of nutrition.
 Ms. Blue has led the community kitchen and outreach center for the past 20 years and developed many programs designed to comprehensively address the needs of the homeless and near homeless.

 Today Matt Talbot is a permanent fixture of Lincoln's safety net with volunteers providing two meals a day and professional staff offering a wide range of outreach services to prevent and alleviate homelessness.
 It is a mission of feeding in the broadest sense of the word in an environment that encourages empowerment, nonviolence and mutual respect.